UniCourt/Search-Workshop1/docs/git/git_intro.md

   2. ### Branch:
-      In Git, a branch can be considered as an independent line of development to isolate our work from others work.
+      In Git, a branch can be considered as an independent line of development to isolate our work from others.
   3. ### Fork:
       Fork is nothing but a copy of a project present in git.
 When we want to contribute to someone else’s project, we first make a copy of it in our own namespace.